ViralTexts/gtr-clusters/clusters/18370826-sn85025180-PrintersProverbs.md

 town paper to any other—subscribe
 immediately for it, and pay in advance,
 diat it jbc well with diee and dry
-little ones.&quot; When the Ear
+little ones.&quot; When the Earl
 </td></tr></table>

 ---